-Lethal bronzing is the worst-case scenario for homeowners who have invested in palm trees costing $5,000 to $10,000 each.
-If you notice that your trees are turning a bronze-brown and new fronds are curling up and dying, your trees may have a new terminal disease.
+What is lethal bronzing?
+It is a novel phytoplasma disease that is the worst-case scenario for homeowners who have invested in palm trees costing $5,000 to $10,000 each.
+If you notice that your trees are turning a bronze-brown and new fronds are curling up and dying, your trees may have this terminal disease.
+Unfortunately, there is no cure or lethal bronzing treatment.
+However, there are preventative measures that can be taken to protect these palms.
+Our tree experts share more details below.

-In 2006, this relatively new deadly bacterial disease hit the Tampa area and quickly spread east, killing palm trees ranging from stately Canary Island date palms to the indomitable sabal palmetto palm, the Florida state tree.
+In 2006, this deadly bacterial disease hit the Tampa area and quickly spread east, killing palm trees ranging from stately Canary Island date palms to the indomitable sabal palmetto palm, which is the Florida state tree.
 Lethal bronzing has become prevalent in Palm Beach County within the past few years.
-Similar to, but genetically distinct from lethal yellowing, lethal bronzing is now common on Florida’s east coast, and it’s causing significant palm losses in Palm Beach County.1
+Similar to, but genetically distinct from, lethal yellowing, lethal bronzing is now common on Florida’s east coast, and it’s causing significant palm losses in Palm Beach County.1

-Disease prevention requires inserting a port in the palm trunk where the antibiotic is injected every three or four months for at least two years.
+Trunk injections are a type of disease prevention that requires inserting a port in the palm trunk where the antibiotic is injected every three or four months for at least two years.
+Although the OTC (Oxytetracycline) injections act as a very good preventative measure, there is still a slight chance of the treated palm becoming infected with lethal bronzing.
 If homeowners have a big investment in one of the 16 species of trees susceptible to lethal bronzing, they’ll want to consider preventive treatment.

 Symptoms of Lethal Bronzing